Key Points:

 Featuring a Pentium III processor and an 8.4-inch display, the Toughbook CF-M34 was the most potent model yet.
 Besides offering powerful computational abilities, this model was also the first rugged mobile computer to offer Bluetooth.

 Weighing in at around four pounds, the CF-M43 was the most portable Toughbook yet.
 Even today, four pounds is relatively lightweight for the average laptop.
-Coupled with four-hour battery life, this model also allowed extensive mobile use, unlike any previous generation.
+Coupled with a four-hour battery life, this model also allowed extensive mobile use, unlike any previous generation.

 CF-07 – 2001